Previous post: ADDers Should Learn From the Presidential Online Websites and Blogs

 One reason Barack Obama won was because he open sourced his campaign especially the online aspect.
 McCain’s was command and control by multiple competing lobbyists.

 Other politicians in the US, Canada, and other countries will either start learning more about the internet culture, blogging, other social media and getting involved the right ways (the wrong ways will cause a massive backlash) or risk getting their asses kicked in online fundraising, raising awareness, finding and engaging new volunteers, online and offline organization, and voter outreach by those who do understand and use the internet and social media.
-Plus they have to change their beliefs, attitudes, policies and operating procedures to appeal too younger, digitally connected people, technology by itself ain’t enough.

 Social media consultants will be getting much busier.